Kikuo Chishima: Neo-Haematology

-As can be seen from Chishima's principles, neo-haematology effectively called for a rejection of significant established Biological theories such the mitotic theory of cellular division, whilst advocating a belief in the spontaneous generation of microbes and the belief that tissue elements can differentiate and retro-differentiate depending purely upon environmental conditions.
-Chishima also rejected the chromosome theory of heredity, and embraced a form of lamarckism in line with the Lysenkoite biologists in Russia at the time.
+As can be seen from Chishima's principles, neo-haematology effectively calls for a rejection of significant established biological theories such as the mitotic theory of cellular division.
+It advocates for the belief in the spontaneous generation of microbes and asserts that tissue elements can differentiate and retro-differentiate based purely on environmental conditions.

-Chishima advocated a dialectical approach to addressing Biological problems, however he diverged sharply from his Soviet counterparts in that he rejected dialectical materialism in favor of what he termed Bio-dialectics, which incorporated spiritual elements into its framework.
-Much of the spiritual aspect of Chishima's work came from a desire on his part to reconcile the contradictions between Eastern and Western medicine.
+Chishima also rejected the chromosome theory of heredity, embracing a form of Lamarckism similar to Lysenkoite biologists in Russia.
+He advocated a dialectical approach to addressing biological problems, however, he diverged sharply from his Soviet counterparts by rejecting dialectical materialism.
+Instead, he promoted what he termed bio-dialectics, which incorporated spiritual elements into its framework.
+The spiritual aspect of Chishima's work stemmed from his desire to reconcile the contradictions between Eastern and Western medicine.

-Neo-haematology is based on discredited theories and ideas, so by today's standards and even by the standards of its day it has to be considered a pseudoscience, despite this however it still has a small following in America and Japan mostly amongst New Age medicine advocates.
+Neo-haematology, based on theories and ideas that have been largely discredited, is considered pseudoscience by both contemporary and historical standards.
+Despite this, it retains a small following in America and Japan, particularly among proponents of alternative medicine.